micheleangioni/message-board/readme.md

         [...]

-Even if not strictly needed, it is recommended to publish the Message Board conf and lang files through the artisan commands `php artisan config:publish angioni/message-board` and `php artisan lang:publish angioni/message-board`.
+Even if not strictly needed, it is recommended to publish the Message Board conf and lang files through the artisan commands `php artisan config:publish michele-angioni/message-board` and `php artisan lang:publish michele-angioni/message-board`.
-You can than edit the config.php file in your `app/config/packages/angioni/message-board`.
+You can than edit the config.php file in your `app/config/packages/michele-angioni/message-board`.

 In particular it can be useful to define a named route for your User page and copy it the in the conf file.

 ## Usage

-The `TopGames\MessageBoard\AbstractMbGateway` class is a prototype of the Message Board Gateway which can be used to access all main features of the message board.
+The `MicheleAngioni\MessageBoard\AbstractMbGateway` class is a prototype of the Message Board Gateway which can be used to access all main features of the message board.

 A simple concrete class is provided as well and can be directly used to try the Message Board features: